Related Certificates

 Dissertation Defense

-As the final step toward the degree, the candidate must pass an oral examination before his/her doctoral committee in defense of the dissertation.
+As the final step toward the degree, the candidate must pass an oral examination before their doctoral committee in defense of the dissertation.
 The examination may also cover general topics relevant to the student’s area of study.
 This requirement may not be completed until all other degree requirements are satisfied.

 Residence